rosalindfranklininstitute/RedLionfish/README.md

 ## Installation

 Previously there was a problem in installing using `pip`, because no PyOpenCL wheels for windows were avaiable.
 It is now avaialble.

 This package can be installed using pip or conda.

+Napari plugin installation engine can also be used to install this package.

 ### Conda install